fredhu0514/cs170-21Fa-Proj/README.md

-# DP with all or nothing
+# DP with value minus ddl
 - worse than with profit even after deadline